shwetasng/DevOps-Bootcamp-Learnings/19th_June_Batch-1.md

 ## KUBERNETES
 ### Questions:-
 - How does we want master to communicate with the worker(s)?
 - How we can protect the k8scluster on the cloud?
+- How can we communicate with the cluster from our local machine?
+- What is the difference between the pods containing the single container and the container itself?

 ### Learnings from the classroom:-
 - 3 types of CI-CD Pipeline:-